Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Even if he had the mouth of a surfer bum.

-“It’s bullshit, dude.
+"It’s bullshit, dude.
 Stupid.
 The lockdown is stupid.
-That’s my professional opinion.”
+That’s my professional opinion."

-“Couldn’t it happen again?”
+"Couldn’t it happen again?"

-“Couldn’t it have happened before?”
+"Couldn’t it have happened before?"
 Beverote had a coffee mug on his desk.
-It read: *‘Not Politically Correct: ALWAYS Correct.’* “Like, I get it, the voters have gotta be kept happy and everyone’s scared the next one’s gonna be Folctha or New York or wherever, and yeah, they’re *right* to be.
+It read: *‘Not Politically Correct: ALWAYS Correct.’* "Like, I get it, the voters have gotta be kept happy and everyone’s scared the next one’s gonna be Folctha or New York or wherever, and yeah, they’re *right* to be.
 We got fuckin’ *lucky* that it was just Franklin.
 But it wouldn’ta happened at all if corners hadn’t been cut and if politicians had listened to the experts, and guess what?
-They’re *still* ignoring the experts.”
+They’re *still* ignoring the experts."

-“They’re asking for *your* opinion,” Boese pointed out.
+"They’re asking for *your* opinion," Boese pointed out.

-“Sure, sure, gotta pay lip service an’ I’m sure some sanitized version o’ the shit I’m saying is gonna end up in the official inquiry or whatever.
+"Sure, sure, gotta pay lip service an’ I’m sure some sanitized version o’ the shit I’m saying is gonna end up in the official inquiry or whatever.
 But how long’s that gonna take?
-Months?”
+Months?"

-“Most likely.”
+"Most likely."

-“Right.
+"Right.
 And *until* it’s done, we ain’t jumping anything anywhere except when we absolutely can’t not.
 And that’s *bullshit.* You coulda jumped here from Earth, no problem. *Ships* are secure.
-It’s the Arrays that’re the problem, and only ‘cuz they were built by the lowest bidder.”
+It’s the Arrays that’re the problem, and only ‘cuz they were built by the lowest bidder."

 He sighed and sipped his coffee, gathering his thoughts.
 Boese took a moment to consider the office-slash-workshop he was in.
 The desk was surprisingly tidy and clean, the floor well-swept and the cables all tidied away.
 The back wall was one long bench with dozens of tools and boxes of components on a pegboard behind it, and on islands and smaller benches around the edges of the room was a variety of machines.
 The latest in desktop nanofactories, plus more conventional tools like drills, borers, lathes, a vacuum form, a 3D printer and more that Boese couldn’t identify.
-A few “trophies” hung on the walls and ceilings here and there, commemorating components, designs and ideas that had either gone on to enter use, or failed spectacularly enough to be worth remembering.
+A few "trophies" hung on the walls and ceilings here and there, commemorating components, designs and ideas that had either gone on to enter use, or failed spectacularly enough to be worth remembering.

-To judge from the word “LEMON” scrawled across a shiny metal helmet that held pride of place above the desk, more of the latter than the former.
+To judge from the word "LEMON" scrawled across a shiny metal helmet that held pride of place above the desk, more of the latter than the former.

-“Like…heads need to roll over the decision to carry sensitive jump synchronization data over the Internet,” Lewis said, putting the mug down.
-“That was *stupid,* because there’s *way* too many opportunities for fuckery in anything but the most butthole-clenching tight VPNs.
+"Like…heads need to roll over the decision to carry sensitive jump synchronization data over the Internet," Lewis said, putting the mug down.
+"That was *stupid,* because there’s *way* too many opportunities for fuckery in anything but the most butthole-clenching tight VPNs.
 Which *never* get configured right anyhow, so all the hip young developers don’t use them.
-They just did it over the fuckin’ web! *‘But we’ll use certs and encryption everywhere’* my fuckin’ ass…”
+They just did it over the fuckin’ web! *‘But we’ll use certs and encryption everywhere’* my fuckin’ ass…"

 He trailed off with a scowl.
 Boese *thought* he’d followed most of that, but the whole topic was outside of his area of expertise and arcane.
-“So they went with the cheap and convenient solution,” he summarized for his own sake.
+"So they went with the cheap and convenient solution," he summarized for his own sake.

-“Cheap and convenient, sure.
+"Cheap and convenient, sure.
 But you get what you fuckin’ pay for, and what we paid for was a security *disaster.* But, whatever.
 Heads rollin’ or not, that ain’t my decision.
 My *professional recommendation* is that the lockdown on starship jumps should be lifted ASAP.
-Like, ships already *have* to jump just to leave or arrive at Sol, that’s not negotiable unless we somehow finally figure out how to pop the containment field and replace it with footballs we control.”
+Like, ships already *have* to jump just to leave or arrive at Sol, that’s not negotiable unless we somehow finally figure out how to pop the containment field and replace it with footballs we control."

-“The Navy, AEC and others have already said as much,” Boese agreed.
-“More weight on our side of the scales can’t hurt.”
+"The Navy, AEC and others have already said as much," Boese agreed.
+"More weight on our side of the scales can’t hurt."

-“Yeah-huh.
+"Yeah-huh.
 The *hard* part is ground-based arrays.
 ‘Cuz ships?
 Ships can just fly outta the Farthrow field protectin’ Earth or wherever and then jump.
 Arrays need a window, and to do that they gotta synchronize with the Farthrow facilities at both ends.
 And if AEC are lookin’ to me for a miracle solution there then I ain’t got one.
-Only way round *that* limitation is to build the new infrastructure and do it *right* this time.”
+Only way round *that* limitation is to build the new infrastructure and do it *right* this time."

-“That’ll take years.”
+"That’ll take years."

-“Then it’ll take years, my dude.
+"Then it’ll take years, my dude.
 Whole reason we’re in this mess is ‘cuz we got lazy last time.
-Be kind of a numb-nuts move to be lazy in fixin’ the problem that was *caused* by laziness, wouldn’t it?”
+Be kind of a numb-nuts move to be lazy in fixin’ the problem that was *caused* by laziness, wouldn’t it?"

-“I suppose so.”
+"I suppose so."

-“Need anything else, my man?”
+"Need anything else, my man?"

-“No, not really.
-If you could write that recommendation and opinion formally and mail it up to *Vicious,* please?”
+"No, not really.
+If you could write that recommendation and opinion formally and mail it up to *Vicious,* please?"

-“Sure thing.”
+"Sure thing."

-“I appreciate it.”
+"I appreciate it."
 Boese stood.
-“Don’t take this the wrong way, but I *hope* we won’t have to do this again.
-If your recommendation carries any weight then we should be able to set up a supply shuttle run rather than sending a destroyer all the way out here.”
+"Don’t take this the wrong way, but I *hope* we won’t have to do this again.
+If your recommendation carries any weight then we should be able to set up a supply shuttle run rather than sending a destroyer all the way out here."

-“I getcha.
+"I getcha.
 It’s been a pleasure, dude.
-Hope you get to go back to doing *important* shit rather than playing mailman.”
+Hope you get to go back to doing *important* shit rather than playing mailman."

 Boese smiled, they shook hands, and parted ways.
 And that, from Boese’s perspective, left only one remaining order of business.